RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/String_and_character_notations.md

 c2x implies that "characters" have a "hexadecimal" representation.
 This is maybe saying too much, i.e., exposing too much about the underlying representation.
 I don't think c2x and x2c should be implemented for text strings.

 * If we end up working with codepoints, we could provide a c2u function.
-It would return the codepoint number, i.e., an integer. u2c would be reversible, i.e., we should guarantee that u2c(c2u(c)) == c.
+It would return the codepoint number in hexadecimal notation. u2c would be reversible, i.e., we should guarantee that u2c(c2u(c)) == c.
-* If we end up working with grapheme clusters, c2u should return an array of codepoints (maybe by using a stem under Classic Rexx implementations).
+* If we end up working with grapheme clusters, c2u might return an array of codepoints (maybe by using a stem under Classic Rexx implementations), or, maybe better, a string in the "nnnn[, nnnn]" format, ready for u2c.

 (/jmb)